 Jane and Barbara Hamlin had been married for eight years when a secret emerged that changed both their lives.
-Here they share their powerful story...
+Here, in Trans Awareness Week (13-19 November), they share their powerful story...

 When Jane and I first met, I knew her as John; an attractive, well-dressed male teacher at the school where I worked.